-Pursuant to the provisions of our incentive award agreements and our robust executive compensation recovery policy (the Executive Compensation Recovery Policy), Lilly may seek recoupment of incentive compensation (cash or equity) and/or non-qualified benefits previously granted or paid to executives in the event of: (a) certain financial restatements resulting from misconduct or (b) other misconduct resulting in material violations of law or company policy that causes significant harm to the company.
-Furthermore, all outstanding incentive awards are subject to forfeiture upon termination of employment.
+In addition, Lilly's Executive Compensation Recovery Policy generally permits recoupment of incentive compensation (cash or equity) and/or non-qualified benefits previously granted or paid to executives (including certain non-executive officers) in the event of: (a) payments that were based on materially inaccurate assessments of performance, (b) certain financial restatements resulting from misconduct or (c) other misconduct resulting in material violations of law or company policy that causes significant harm to the company.
+Subsequent changes in status, including retirement or termination of employment, do not affect the company's rights to recover compensation under the Executive Compensation Recovery Policy.
+Furthermore, all outstanding incentive awards and/or non-qualified benefits are subject to forfeiture or reduction in the event an executive is subject to disciplinary action by Lilly for misconduct.